47ng/fastify-micro/README.md

 It is made of two parts, separated by a dot `'.'`:

 - `To9hgCK4MvOmFRVM` is the user fingerprint
-- `oPoAOhj93kEgbIdV` is the request ID
+- `oPoAOhj93kEgbIdV` is a random identifier

 The user fingerprint is a hash of the following elements: